Abdulvoris101/Jalyuzi/README.md

 ## Jalyuzi web app
-Jalyuzi.uz - created for salling products in internet, and this web app have many features.
+Jalyuzi.uz - created for selling products in internet, and this web app have many features.